-When I pack my back for my next backpacking trip, I always try to reduce the weight as much as possible, but I never try to save weight on a first aid kit.
+When I pack my bags for my next backpacking trip, I always try to reduce the weight as much as possible, but I never try to save weight on a first aid kit.
 Before I leave I always check if it has everything in it.

 Pre-assembled first-aid kits come in a lot of different levels.
 From kits with the basic stuff like bandages and adhesive tape to extreme kits that even include needles.
-These might come in handy when you go to a country where hygiene in hospitals isn’t that good.
+These might come in handy when you go to a country where hygiene in hospitals isn’t good.

 The number of people and the length of your trip will influence the contents and the amount of all items.
 Before you leave, always check if the following items are still in your kit: